fenixpapu/rust-in-action-code-exmaples/README.md

   - Lables (`'a`) denote lifetime parameters.

 - To install cargo doc locally( sometime helpful).
 Run command `cargo doc` and `cargo doc --open` to open in web browser.
 Or Rust doc with `rustup doc`.

+- By convention, global variables use `ALL CAPS`.